 “There are so many wonderful, smart, beautiful divorced women out there and all the men are either drug addicts, alcoholics, psychos, control freaks or cheaters.
 You do the math.”

-These quotes are some of the things divorced or separated women have said to me in the past few years, and I have to say, I can certainly relate.
-Finding myself single again at 41 years old was not fun.
-Not only was I going through the pain of a divorce, mourning the failure of my marriage, dealing with my two young kids’ feelings about daddy moving out, and worrying about finances, but now I had to go back out there into the nightmare world of dating?!
+These quotes are some of the things divorced or separated women have said to me in the past.
+Finding myself over 40 and single again was not fun.
+Not only was I going through the pain of my divorce, mourning the failure of my marriage, dealing with my two young children feeling sad about daddy moving out, and worrying about finances, but now I had to go back out there into the nightmare world of dating?!

 But, I have to be honest, there was an element of excitement to being single.
 After all, I was starting over.
 I was getting a second chance at happiness.
 I was leaving a bad, bad situation that brought me to tears for years before I officially got separated.
 I was getting away from a marriage that wasn’t making either one of us happy, and I was moving into the unknown.
 And the unknown was semi-attractive, in the sense that at least it wasn’t “the known” which was constant fighting, misery, fear, sadness and loneliness.